 Industrial unrest: 36 arrested over attacks on joint forces

-Thirty-six people, mostly garment workers, have been shown arrested by police in a case over attacking joint forces in Ashulia's Tongabari area on Monday.
+Thirty-six people, mostly garment workers, have been shown arrested in a case filed over attacking joint forces in Ashulia's Tongabari area on Monday.

-Rashed Miah, sub-inspector of Ashulia Industrial Police-1, filed the case with Ashulia Police Station yesterday, said Abu Bakar Siddique, officer-in-charge of the station.
+Rashed Miah, sub-inspector of Ashulia Industrial Police-1, lodged the case with Ashulia Police Station yesterday, said Abu Bakar Siddique, officer-in-charge of the police station.

-The arrestees, who were picked up by law enforcers on Monday, have been accused of attacking law enforcers, vandalising their vehicles and ransacking factories, reports our Savar correspondent.
+The arrestees, who were detained on Monday, have been accused of attacking law enforcers, vandalising their vehicles, and ransacking factories.

-However, no case has been filed yet over the death of garment worker Kawsar Hossain Khan, 27, who was shot dead during Monday's clash between the joint forcers and RMG workers in Ashulia's Tongabari.
+However, no case has been filed yet over the death of Kawsar Hossain Khan, 27, a garment worker who was shot dead during Monday's clash between the joint forcers and RMG workers in Tongabari.

-Meanwhile, workers of Birds Group staged protests blocking the Nabinagar-Chandra highway in Savar's Baipail area for the second consecutive day yesterday demanding arrear wages.
+Meanwhile, workers of Birds Group demonstrated blocking the Nabinagar-Chandra highway in Savar's Baipail area for the second consecutive day yesterday demanding arrears.

-The protest led to about 15-kilometre tailback on the highway in the morning, causing suffering to the road users.
+The protest led to about 15km tailback on the highway, causing suffering to the road users.

-A group of Jahangirnagar University students also blocked the Dhaka-Aricha highway in front of the university's main entrance around 1:15pm yesterday protesting Monday's killing of the garment worker.
-They staged the protest for about 45 minutes before withdrawing the blockade, which led to gridlock in the area.
+A group of Jahangirnagar University students also blocked the Dhaka-Aricha highway in front of the university's main entrance around 1:15pm yesterday protesting the killing of the garment worker.
+They staged the protest for about 45 minutes, which led to gridlock in the area.

 According to data from Bangladesh Garment Manufacturers and Exporters Association (BGMEA), 19 factories in Ashulia area were closed yesterday.